Melbourne Airport: Terminal 3

 Terminal 3 opened with the airport as the Ansett Australia terminal, but is now owned by Melbourne Airport.
-Terminal 3 is home to Virgin Australia.
+Terminal 3 is currently home to Virgin Australia.
 It has eleven parking bays served by single aerobridges and eight parking bays not equipped with aerobridges.

 An expansion of the terminal was approved in 1989 and completed in 1991 when a second pier was added by Ansett to the south for use by smaller regional airline Kendell, which Ansett owned.
 The terminal was used exclusively by the Ansett Group for all its domestic activities until its collapse in 2001.
 It was intended to be used by the "new Ansett", under ownership of Tesna; however, following the Tesna group's withdrawal of the purchase of Ansett in 2002, the terminal was sold back to Melbourne Airport by Ansett's administrators.
 As a result, Melbourne Airport undertook a major renovation and facelift of the terminal, following which Virgin Australia (then Virgin Blue) moved in from what was then called Domestic Express (now Terminal 4), and has since begun operating The Lounge in the terminal, using the former Ansett Australia Golden Wing Lounge area.
 Rex also operates an airline lounge in the terminal.
-The second pier of T3 was lost to the new T4, out of the ten gates they will be reclaiming three.
-While the others will be used by Tigerair Australia.
-Check-In facilities for Virgin Australia will still be in T3.

 Terminal 4

-Terminal 4 – originally called the Domestic Express or South Terminal – is dedicated to budget airlines and is the first facility of its kind at a conventional airport in Australia.
+Terminal 4 is dedicated to budget airlines and is the first facility of its kind at a conventional airport in Australia.
 It was originally constructed for Virgin Blue (Virgin Australia) and Impulse Airlines.
 Virgin Blue eventually moved into Terminal 3 following the demise of Ansett.
-A$5 million refit began in June 2007 along the lines of the budget terminal model at Singapore Changi Airport and Kuala Lumpur International Airport.
+A refit began in June 2007 along the lines of the budget terminal model at Singapore Changi Airport and Kuala Lumpur International Airport.
+The refit cost AU$5 million.
 Lower landing and airport handling fees are charged to airlines due to the basic facilities, lack of jet bridges, and fewer amenities and retail outlets compared to a conventional terminal.
 However, the terminal is located next to the main terminal building, unlike in Singapore and Kuala Lumpur.
-The terminal was rebuilt by Tiger Airways Australia, which has used it as its main hub since it operated its first domestic flight on 23 November 2007.
+The terminal was rebuilt by Tiger Airways Australia, which had used it as its main hub since it operated its first domestic flight on 23 November 2007.